By Esther Mulandi, Sharon Onyango and Lucy Murithi

 Published September 24, 2015

 Just imagine the hustles that you go through in a day; you board several public commuter vehicles known as matatus in Kenya to get from one destination to another.
-You get caught up in the traffic on Nairobi roads and then experience the spontaneous change in weather.
+You get caught up in the traffic on congested Nairobi roads and then experience the spontaneous change in weather.
 This would make your body catch bacteria in the air that would in turn end up giving off some awful scent.
-Yes, due to the various functions of our bodies we are bound to produce unpleasant smells emanating from our skin, armpits, hair, feet and mouth at one time or another.
+Yes, due to the various functions of our bodies, our skin, armpits, hair, feet and mouth are bound to produce unpleasant smells at one time or another.

 Just as there are always two sides to anything in life, we have to ask ourselves if there is any price we pay just to smell nice.